deltamango777/SVG-Logo-Maker/README.md

 ## Description

-This is a node.js command-line apoplication designed to take in user input to generate a logo and save it as an SVG file.
+This is a node.js command-line application designed to take in user input to generate a logo and save it as an SVG file.
 Through the use of prompts, it allows the user to achieve just that.

 - What was your motivation?
 To be able to easily create svg files with a simple prompt set-up for time efficiency and convenience.